DFabric/DPlatform-Shell/README.md

 - Freedom: Free and Open Source applications.
 DPlatform is a [MIT](http://opensource.org/licenses/MIT) licensed project

 - Security: One user is created per app.
 Severals use encryption and reverse-proxying

-## Features
-- Install applications easily
-- Manage Apps Services - systemd services integration: view apps services status, one click start/stop, auto-start at boot and auto-restart if down unexpectively
-- Update/Remove installed apps simply with two clicks
-- Chose the network accessibility of your app - Internet public access or local access
-- Change your hostname
-- Determine your IPv4, IPv6, LocalIP and your hostname

 ## Available apps
 - [Rocket.Chat](https://rocket.chat/) - The Ultimate Open Source WebChat Platform